rsdoiel/antenna/archives/2025/science_and_technology_2025.09.md

 ---

-## Qilin ransomware gang claims attacks on cancer clinic, OB-GYN facility
+## Qilin ransomware gang boasts of cyberattacks on cancer clinic, Ob-Gyn facility

-date: 2025-03-05, updated: 2025-03-05, from: The Register (UK I.T.
+date: 2025-03-05, updated: 2025-03-06, from: The Register (UK I.T.
 News)

-<h4>List of attacks by &#39;No regrets&#39; crew leaking highly sensitive data continues to grow</h4> <p>Qilin – the &#34;no regrets&#34; ransomware crew wreaking havoc on the global healthcare industry – just claimed responsibility for fresh attacks on a cancer treatment clinic in Japan and a women&#39;s healthcare facility in the US.…</p>
+<h4>&#39;No regrets&#39; crew continues extorting victims, leaking highly sensitive data</h4> <p>Qilin – the &#34;no regrets&#34; ransomware crew wreaking havoc on the global healthcare industry – just claimed responsibility for fresh attacks on a cancer treatment clinic in Japan and a women&#39;s healthcare facility in the US.…</p>

 <br>